 There is a lovely suburb in Sydney known for its federation homes, immaculate gardens, and Italian pastries!
-This ‘little Italy’ of Haberfield is a great place to soak in some Italian atmosphere and delicious cuisine.
+This ‘little Italy’ of Haberfield is a great place to soak in some Italian atmosphere and taste delicious cuisine.
 Our two children love the library there (and the gelato!), so we spent a morning in Haberfield during the recent school holidays.

 I noticed one lady walk away from the group to pluck a small bunch of rosemary that was planted near the footpath.
 I watched her twist the thin leaves between her fingers and lean in to breathe in the aroma before looking up to the clear blue sky.

 Rosemary, the plant of remembrance, seemed to beckon this lady to her own quiet moment to remember.

 There are moments in life when distractions slip away, allowing the heart to clearly see what really matters.

 It can be in a moment of bliss, in the flow of inspiration, when life feels light and clear.
 It can also be in moments of sadness and loss.